 ADDA is looking for copywriters.
 If you have a knack for writing advertising, sales pages, landing pages, affiliate marketing and more, we’re looking for you.
 If you have an interest in writing copy or persuasive text, ADDA could be the perfect place to hone your skills as a volunteer, and if you’re a professional copywriter who is also an adult with ADHD, this could be the perfect way to give back to your community.

 The ADDA college committee is seeking members with expertise in working with young adults at the college or university level or with younger students (15 years and older) preparing for the transition from high school to post-secondary studies.
 We love to have college students themselves help ADDA meet the needs of the student community.
 If you’d like to help ADDA reach and support young adults learning to succeed on their own, we want your help.

 Are you a Social Media whiz?
 Do you like to keep people engaged and connected?
 If so, you can make a difference in the lives of those with ADHD by volunteering on ADDA’s Social Media team.
-We are looking for people that already are familiar with Facebook, Twitter, LinkedIn, Instagram and Snapchat.
+We are looking for people that already are familiar with Facebook, Twitter and LinkedIn.
 As a part of the Social Media Team, you will help us share funny memes, pull information from the ADDA website to post on our social media and regularly add relevant content to help keep our pages fresh!